 - Penalties and interest are charged on balances due on late filed tax returns.
 You should consult with your income tax preparer as to your due dates.

 - In the event that returns are not filed, the CRA can make an arbitrary assessment for your income tax liability.

-- They can withhold child tax credits and GST credits until your debt is paid.
+- The CRA can withhold child tax credits, Canada Pension Plan or Old Age Security benefits, GST credits and tax refunds until your debt is paid.

 - The CRA can garnishee your bank account and paycheque directly from your employer.
 No court application is required and as such, your bank or employer need only be served with a “Requirement to Pay” notice by the CRA.

 The CRA will typically not accept less than full payment from a taxpayer unless you engage the services of a Licensed Insolvency Trustee or are successful with a Taxpayer Relief application.
 From the CRA perspective, should they accept less than the full balance outstanding, they would be setting a precedent that would force them to accept lower amounts from all other taxpayers.
 As such, the obligation can only be reduced through a Licensed Insolvency Trustee or through the Taxpayer Relief provisions.